GreenShoesLLC/quodsi_lucidchart_package/docs/prompts/selectionManager.md

 Editor
 Model Tree

-In the current design, SELECTION_CHANGED_PAGE_NO_MODEL shows the following screenshot.
-Notice the Convert button.
-This is located in Headers.tsx
+In the current design, SELECTION_CHANGED_PAGE_NO_MODEL shows the "Initialize Quodsi Model" button.
+This is located in Headers.tsx file located here:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion\Header.tsx
 Headers.tsx can be configured to show different buttons, etc based upon the received event by QuodsiApp

-For each selection message types, I would like configure which sections of the ModelPanelAccordion are rendered as well as what is shown when the section accordion is visible.

-# SELECTION_CHANGED_PAGE_NO_MODEL = 'selectionPageNoModel',     // Page selected, no model exists
+# SELECTION_CHANGED_PAGE_NO_MODEL = 'selectionPageNoModel',     // no model exists

 Header:  Visible.
-Show Convert button only.
-Do not show ModelName or showModelItemName
+Show "Initialize Quodsi Model" button only.
 Validation: Hide
 Editor: Hide
 Model Tree: Hide

+User hits the "Initialize Quodsi Model" button which sends MessageTypes.CONVERT_PAGE to quodsi_editor_extension.
+In quodsi_editor_extension, ModelPanel handles CONVERT_PAGE in the handleConvertRequest method which converts the Page to a Quodsi Model and calls ModelPanel.handleSelectionChange.

+The active selection is the process block the user initially added to the Page.  handleSelectionChange sends the SELECTION_CHANGED_UNCONVERTED back to QuodsiApp.

+# SELECTION_CHANGED_UNCONVERTED = 'selectionUnconverted',      // Unconverted element selected

+Header:  Visible: SimulationComponentSelector.
+Show Model Name
+Validation: Hide
+Editor: Hide
+Model Tree: Hide

+My focus for this chat is the Header.tsx for SELECTION_CHANGED_UNCONVERTED, specifically SimulationComponentSelector properly working.

 # SELECTION_CHANGED_PAGE_WITH_MODEL = 'selectionPageWithModel',   // Page selected, has model